Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/06/run-a-bash-script-with-arguments-in-github-actions.md

     - GitHub
 ---

-This is just a quick not on how to run a bash script with parameters in GitHub actions, and how to use the passed argument in the script.
+You can drop bash scripts directly into a GitHub Action workflow file, but sometimes this can be unwieldy.
+A better approach can be to call a `script.sh` file from the workflow.

+This article has an example to help you tidy up your Actions by calling external bash scripts passing arguments that make the scripts more re-usable.

 ## GitHub Action

-Here’s the jobs section of the GitHub action, but the last line is the interesting bit as this calls the script.
-The argument is simply added on the end.
+Here’s the jobs section of a GitHub action.
+The last line is the critical part as this calls the external script.
+The argument is simply added on the end, i.e. `bash [filename] argument`.

 ```yaml
 jobs: